shawnkoh/cs4240-assignment-3/README.md

 ## Sounds Used
-_The following royalty-free sounds were downloaded from their respective websites and belong tot their respective owners:_
+_The following royalty-free sounds were downloaded from their respective websites and belong to their respective owners:_
 ### Mixkit
 - mixkit-chanting-sports-crowd-433.wav
 - mixkit-jetpack-swoosh-1483.wav